onelaview-project/food-store/README.md

 ## Steps to Run App

+At the repository root folder,

 1. Run `npm install` to install all project dependencies.

-2. Run `npm run compose:up` to run _docker-compose.yml_ in _apps/api/_ folder.
+2. Run `npm run compose:up` to run Docker compose from _apps/api/docker-compose.yml_.
-   This will run MongoDB and Redis as Docker containers in your local host.
+   This will run MongoDB and Redis as Docker containers in your local machine.

-3. Run `npm run seed` to seed data (i.e. project items) into the MongoDB.
+3. Run `npm run seed` to seed data (i.e. product items and discount campaign) into the MongoDB.

 4. Run `npm run start:dev`
    This will run both backend API (Nest.js app) and frontend web (Vite/React app) altogether.